How To Turn Your Weaknesses Into Strengths

 We were not “born” with these characteristics, we developed them from the experiences we’ve had in our lives.

-Our personality also plays a role in our characteristic development.
+Our personality also plays a role in character development.
 Our personality makes us more prone to developing specific characteristics than others.

 You are not destined to be a prisoner of your weaknesses.